jwm197/RandomisedFaceCollection/README.md

-I have fixed the bug meaning that the faces had necks whic was me just not setting rectmode in the ear function.
-I havealso added these paths to the houses.
+I have added some lines to the road.
+I think it works as it gives some minimal detail to the raod but the yellow is too brighter colour for this and pulls attention away from the houses.
+I also think the road itself should be darker.